fermyon/demos/README.md

 ## Requirements

 This repository assumes:

 * [Spin is installed](https://developer.fermyon.com/spin/install)
 * Internet access is available
 * An account has been created on [Fermyon Cloud](https://cloud.fermyon.com/)

-It's also helpful to have the following
+It's also helpful to have the following:

 * A code editor such as [VSCode](https://code.visualstudio.com) with the [Spin Extension](https://marketplace.visualstudio.com/items?itemName=fermyon.spin-vscode) installed
 * For K3d demo, [Docker Desktop](https://docs.docker.com/desktop/) and [K3d](https://k3d.io/) should be installed.